How to gain executive support for measuring cyber risk

 executive support cyber risk - C-Risk

-A poll held during the webinar revealed a 50/50 split among attendees over whether their organisation quantifies risk in financial terms.
+A poll held during the webinar revealed a 50/50 split among attendees over whether their organization quantifies risk in financial terms.
 One half already do so or have started this.
 The other half was evenly split between those that aren’t doing so, or are showing some interest but have yet to begin.

 Gaining leadership support for quantifying cyber risk